English

 Solution

-2. Buying and Assembling: It involves collecting raw material from different sources at one place for production.
-This function is important as the quality and price of raw materials determine the cost and quality of the final product.
+2. Buying and Assembling: It involves collecting raw material from different sources in one place for production.
+This function is important, as the quality and price of raw materials determine the cost and quality of the final product.

 3. Market Planning: After assessing the need for marketing, the business needs to chalk out the marketing plan and strategies to achieve the desired objective.
-Market planning is the process of organizing and defining the marketing objectives of the business and creating strategies to achieve them.
-It is the comprehensive blueprint that will help to draw outline business's overall marketing efforts.
+Market planning is the process of organising and defining the business’s marketing objectives and creating strategies to achieve them.
+It is the comprehensive blueprint that will help to draw outline the business’s overall marketing efforts.

 4. Product Development and Designing: Product development and design play an important role in the selling of the product.
 There is a need to develop a product that suits the needs of the consumer.
-Product design includes decision-related to quality, standards, shape, design, packing, colour etc. of the product.
-The consumer always prefer better and attractively designed product.
+Product design includes decisions related to quality, standards, shape, design, packing, colour, etc. of the product.
+The consumer always prefers better and attractively designed products.
 Good design of the product gives a competitive advantage to the business.
 Product development is a continuous process as the requirements of the customer change from time to time.

-The label is a slip which is found on the product and provides all the information regarding the product and its producer.
-The slip-on, which all this information is provided, is called a label and its process is called as labeling.
+The label is a slip that is found on the product and provides all the information regarding the product and its producer.
+The slip-on, for which all this information is provided, is called a label and its process is called labelling.
 Packaging and labelling not only provide protection to the product but also act as an effective tool of marketing.

 7. Branding: It is the process of coming up with a name, symbol, or a mix of the two to set the company's product apart from its rivals.
 The choice of whether to offer the product under a brand name or a generic name must be made by the marketer.
 By giving a foundation for differentiating a company’s product from that of its rival, a brand name aids in product differentiation, which in turn promotes consumer loyalty and increases sales.